 The Undergraduate Program in History

 History is the study of how societies and cultures across the world change over time.
 History concentrators learn to write and think critically, and to understand issues from a variety of perspectives.
-The department offers a wide variety of courses concerned with changes in human experience through time, ranging from classical Greek and Roman civilizations to the histories of Europe, the Americas, and Asia.
-While some courses explore special topics, others concentrate on the history of a particular country (e.g. Russia or Brazil) or period of time (e.g. Antiquity or the 20th century).
+The department offers a wide variety of courses concerned with changes in human experience through time, ranging from classical Greek and Roman civilizations to the histories of Africa, Middle East, the Americas, and Asia.
+While some courses explore special topics, others concentrate on the history of a particular country (e.g. China or Brazil) or period of time (e.g. Antiquity or the 20th century).
 By taking advantage of our diverse course offerings, students can engage in and develop broad perspectives on the past and the present.

 Students in the History Concentration will: